maciejs20/ContainerWkshp/2-DockerLab/README.md

 ### 15. How to remove the image

 Delete the stopped couchdb containers, delete the couchdb image, and make sure it is gone.
 You can leave hello-world.
+Use "docker rm" command with **Your CONTAINER ID, as returned by "docker ps" command**:

 `docker rm fd511f9cd896 272d409a806c `
 Output: